JuliaLang/julia/CONTRIBUTING.md

 5. Open a pull request that bumps the version of the relevant minor release to the next patch version, e.g. as in [this pull request](https://github.com/JuliaLang/julia/pull/37718).

-6. Ping Alex Arslan to tag the patch release and update the website.
+6. Ping `@JuliaLang/releases` to tag the patch release and update the website.

 7. Open a pull request that bumps the version of the relevant minor release to the next prerelase patch version, e.g. as in [this pull request](https://github.com/JuliaLang/julia/pull/37724).